This article was updated on August 6th, 2023

 Home Remedies for Managing Paw Fungal Infections

 If your pooch is dealing with a pesky paw fungal infection, don’t fret.
-For a paw fungal infection, there are some home treatments you can try before going to the vet.
+There are home treatments you can try before going to the vet:

 Antifungal Shampoo

 An alternate approach to treating fungal infections is the use of antifungal shampoos or ointments available over-the-counter.
 Miconazole Nitrate Antifungal Shampoo is a great option that has proven to be effective in treating such infections.
-However for moderate to severe fungal infections it might not be enough.
+However, this might not be enough for moderate to severe fungal infections.

 Natural Remedies

 You could also consider natural remedies like apple cider vinegar soaks and coconut oil applications.
 These have antimicrobial properties that may help combat the fungus causing the infection.
-Bear in mind that these techniques may only offer short-term relief and not completely remove the infection.
+Keep in mind that, in my experience, these remedies may only offer short-term relief and not completely remove the infection.

 Hygiene Practices

 Proper hygiene practices are essential in preventing further spread of the infection.
-Washing the paws of your pup with a mild detergent and lukewarm water regularly will help keep them unsoiled and free from any hazardous fungi.
-You can also try disinfectant wipes such as these ones.
+Washing the paws of your dog with a mild detergent and lukewarm water regularly will help keep them free from any hazardous fungi.
+You can also try disinfectant wipes such as these ones (Amazon link).

 Clean Living Environment

-Last but not least, ensure your pet’s living environment is kept clean as well since fungi thrive in damp and dirty conditions.
+Last but not least, ensure your pet’s living environment is kept clean and dry – fungi thrive in damp and dirty conditions.
 Check out these tips on how to clean your dog’s bed to keep their sleeping area spick and span.

-Remember, if your dog’s paw infection persists or worsens, it’s always best to consult with your veterinarian for proper diagnosis and treatment.
+Remember, if your dog’s paw infection persists or worsens, it’s always best to consult with your veterinarian.

 Allergies

 A poor diet lacking essential nutrients weakens the immune system of dogs, leading to skin problems like dermatitis, which increases the risk of paw fungus infection.
-Feeding your pet with high-quality foods rich in vitamins A, C & E helps boost immunity against diseases.
+Feeding your dog high-quality foods rich in vitamins A, C & E helps boost immunity against diseases.

 Failing to keep up good hygiene practices by not cleaning your dog’s paws regularly after walks or leaving wet feet unattended creates favorable conditions for fungi growth.
 Here are some tips on keeping your dog’s paws clean: